Harmonica-Men/AstroShop/README.md

 - Furthermore, I would like to thank Lino Bollansee.
 I greatly appreciate his frequent comments during the creation of my project.
 - The Code Institute **Boutique Ado** project is a Django e-commerce site walkthrough.
 It features product management, a shopping cart, Stripe payment integration, user authentication, and responsive design, culminating in deployment to Heroku with PostgreSQL.
 - **John Elder's** Django Wednesdays [E-commerce](https://www.youtube.com/playlist?list=PLCC34OHNcOtpRfBYk-8y0GMO4i1p1zn50) is a tutorial series teaching how to build an e-commerce site using Django.
 It covers topics like setting up a project, creating product models, handling shopping carts, payment processing, and deploying the site, aimed at beginners.
-- **Hamburger menu** The code for Hamburger menu was retrived and tweaked from this [site](https://alvarotrigo.com/blog/hamburger-menu-css/)
+- **Hamburger menu** The code for the Hamburger menu was retrieved and tweaked from this [site](https://alvarotrigo.com/blog/hamburger-menu-css/)

 <br>